Hohenthal (Emil L.G. ) Papers, circa 1910-1930 (RG 069:001)

 The records of Colt’s Patent Fire Arms Manufacturing Company document gun manufacturing at the armory and the company’s subsidiaries, together with outside contracting activities.

 The League of Women Voters is an outgrowth of the suffragist movement.
 The organization was founded in 1920 only six months before the 19th amendment to the U.S. Constitution was ratified, giving women the right to vote.
 The League began as a “mighty political experiment” designed to help 20 million women carry out their new responsibilities as voters.
 It encouraged them to use their new power to participate in shaping public policy.
 The national organization soon stimulated the formation of state Leagues (Connecticut in 1921) that in turn developed local ones.
-Materials in the collection were created by the Connecticut League and include series of newspaper clipping scrapbooks, lists of activities, correspondence to senators and representatives, financial records, and reports from local Leagues.
+Materials in the collection were created by the Connecticut League and include a series of newspaper clipping scrapbooks, lists of activities, correspondence to senators and representatives, financial records, and reports from local Leagues.

 The Motherhood Club of Hartford was organized in 1896 by a group of young mothers “so burdened with the responsibilities of their lot that they chose to give their Club life to child problems rather than literary or social pleasures.”
 The Club engaged in various philanthropic, educational, and fund-raising activities and had a membership of 200.
-In was incorporated in 1917 and in 1921 the name was changed to the Hartford Woman’s Club.
+It was incorporated in 1917 and in 1921 the name was changed to the Hartford Woman’s Club.
 A majority of the records document the history of the Motherhood Club and include meeting minutes, annual reports, historical sketches, financial reports, publications, newspaper clippings, and photographs.

 The Military Order of Foreign Wars of the United States, Connecticut Commandery, was organized on February 13, 1896, to honor the names and deeds of military men and for related purposes.
-This collection is comprised only of treasurer’s records including account books, cash books, check books, and bank books.
+This collection is comprised only of treasurer’s records including account books, cash books, checkbooks, and bank books.

 The association was organized in 1919 composed of men who had served in the Machine gun Company of the First Connecticut Infantry, the first American machine gun company.
 It operated under various names until 1926 when it was named in honor of Michael and John Owens, both members of the company.
 The association decorated the graves of deceased members on Memorial Day and held annual meetings until it disbanded in 1970.
-Contains minutes of meetings, 1920-1970, bylaws, obituaries, pictures and photographs and printed material.
+Contains minutes of meetings, 1920-1970, bylaws, obituaries, pictures and photographs, and printed material.

 Daughters of the American Revolution, Ruth Wyllys Chapter (Hartford, Conn.), 1778, 1869-1989 (RG 123:001)